what is Bookkeeping?

-Bookkeeping is the systematic recording, storing, and organizing of financial transactions in a company.
-As the foundation of the accounting process, bookkeeping ensures that businesses keep accurate and up-to-date records of their financial activities.
+Bookkeeping is the process of systematically recording, organizing, and maintaining financial transactions for a business or organization.
+It involves tracking income, expenses, assets, liabilities, and equity to provide an accurate financial picture of the entity.
 This article provides an in-depth look at bookkeeping, covering its importance, methods, and best practices to help businesses maintain financial health and compliance.

 The modern concept of bookkeeping emerged in the 15th century with the development of the double-entry system.
 While Benedetto Cotrugli is noted for his 1458 manuscript “Of Commerce and the Perfect Merchant,” it is Luca Pacioli, an Italian mathematician and Franciscan friar, who is often hailed as the father of modern bookkeeping.